-The renovation will reduce maintenance and operating costs and no additional staffing will be needed to maintain the Maritime Training Center.
+No additional staffing will be needed to maintain the Maritime Training Center.
 Adjunct faculty will be hired as demand increases for the courses and programs offered, having no impact on the annual operating budget as the program only runs classes that break even or increase revenue.
 The rightsizing and repurposing of some laboratories will provide additional opportunities to increase revenues through expansion of courses and programs offered each year and into the future.